 sudo systemctl disable serial-getty@ttyAMA0.service.

-Note: On the Pi3 and Pi4 there has been a hardware change: The previous PL011 UART
+Note: On the Pi3, the Pi4, and the ‘W’ models of the Pi Zero (Zero W, and Zero WH) there has been a hardware change: The previous PL011 UART

 /dev/ttyMA0is now used by the Bluetooth chip.
 The pins used by the RasPiGNSS for serial communication with the NV08C-CSM are now mapped to

 /dev/ttyS0mini-UART.
 This mini-UART, however, does not have its own clock generator, but uses the CPU clock.
-CPU clock scaling due to undervoltage or heat causes baud rate glitches and therefore transmission errors.
+CPU clock scaling due to undervoltage or heat therefore causes baud rate glitches that lead to transmission errors.
 Therefore I strongly discourage use of the

-/dev/ttyAMA0to the GPIO pins used by the RasPiGNSS, and makes the Bluetooth chip use
+/dev/ttyAMA0to the GPIO pins used by the RasPiGNSS, forcing the Bluetooth chip to use

 /boot/config.txt.
 Look up the details in the Raspberry Pi forums.